 They contain glucosinolates, anticancer effects which improve your body’s ability to detoxify and eliminate harmful chemicals and hormones.

 How to eat them: Add to smoothies or juice it.
-Add raw chopped leaves to salads, and massaged salads, or quinoa.
+Add raw chopped leaves to salads like this Kick Ass Asian Kale Salad, or quinoa.
 Use leaves on sandwiches or wraps.
 Lightly saute in coconut or olive oil with some garlic, sea salt, and pepper, and finish in some vegetable broth or drizzle with apple cider or coconut vinegar.
 Add to soups, chili, or pasta.
 Top homemade pizza with it.
 Bake up some kale chips for a healthy snack.

 Important note: It may be wise to consume no more than four servings per week of raw cruciferous vegetables.
 This cabbage family contains goitrogens, that can interfere with thyroid gland function, which is usually not an issue unless consumed in large amounts or there is an iodine deficiency.
 Individuals with existing and untreated thyroid conditions may want to avoid consumption of cruciferous vegetables in their raw form.